 Making a decision on the applicant and the appeal panel

-If the appeal is from a person with a contractual relationship with the GIC, an appeal panel is formed to review the case If the appeal is received from persons who are not related to the GIC by a contractual relationship within the framework of which the certification decision was made and is being appealed, the appellant is sent a letter informing him/her that the information cannot be provided for confidentiality reasons.
+If the appeal is received from persons who are not related to the GIC by a contractual relationship within the framework of which the certification decision was made and is being appealed, the appellant is sent a letter informing him/her that the information cannot be provided for confidentiality reasons.

 The GIC Appeals Panel consists of at least 3 persons who are not involved in the certification process whose results are being appealed.
 The Appeal Panel examines the information collected.
 And makes a decision.
 Each member of the appeal team reviews the information and makes their own decision: Is the appellant right, should the appeal be granted?
 Yes or No.